-Our door is always open to those we serve.
-We would enjoy the opportunity to get to know you better and hear any suggestions for improving our campus.
-Do not hesitate to contact my office at 541-440-4622 to schedule a time to talk.
+Our doors are always open to those we serve.
+We enjoy the opportunity to get to know you better and to hear suggestions for improving your campus experience.
+Please feel free to contact my office at 541-440-4622 to schedule a time to talk.